El Ouatia

-El Ouatia, also known as Tan-Tan Plage (Tan-Tan Beach), is a town and municipality in Tan-Tan of the Guelmim-Oued Noun region of Morocco.
+El Ouatia, also known as Tan-Tan Plage (Tan-Tan Beach), is a town and municipality in Tan-Tan Province, Guelmim-Oued Noun region of Morocco.
+It is located about 25 km (15.5 mi) away from the city of Tan-Tan, and lies along the N1 Highway.
 At the time of the 2004 census, the commune had a total population of 6407 people living in 1592 households.
 It is one of Morocco's major fishing ports.